-4 Australian courts have established legal precedents in respect of independence in the context of Insolvency Services.
-Members should refer to the definition of Independence and Appendix 1.
+8 Australian courts have established legal precedents in respect of independence in the context of Insolvency Services.
+Members should refer to the definition of Independence and Appendix 3.

-Including transactions described in Part 5.7B, Division 2 of the Corporations Act 2001 and Part VI, Division 3, Subdivision A of the Bankruptcy Act 1966.
+9 Including transactions detailed in Part 5.7B, Division 2 of the Corporations Act 2001 and Part VI, Division 3, Subdivision A of the Bankruptcy Act 1966.

-- (iv) an Entity or an Associate or Related Entity of that Entity that has provided finance to the insolvent Entity. - (b) a close personal relationship with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of, or adviser to, the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (c) a material business relationship, including the holding of a material Financial Interest, whether directly or indirectly in or jointly in the previous two years with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; - (iii) an employee of, or adviser to, the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity; or - (iv) an Entity that has provided finance to the insolvent Entity. - (d) a material loan or material guarantee, in the previous two years, to or from: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of, or adviser to, the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (e) employment with the insolvent Entity in the preceding two years, in a position to exert direct and significant influence over the insolvent Entity. - 4.13 A business relationship includes the provision of goods or services by the insolvent Entity to the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practices. - 4.14 In respect of prior relationships of the nature referred to in paragraphs 4.12(c), 4.12(d) and 4.12(e), notwithstanding that the relationship occurred more than two years prior to the proposed Appointment, a Member in Public Practice should evaluate any threats a prior relationship is likely to create to the Member's Independence.
-In performing this assessment, the Member should determine whether a reasonable person considering all of the facts and circumstances would conclude that there are significant threats to the Member's Independence posed by a prior relationship.
-Factors to consider include the nature of the prior relationship and the reasons for it being terminated. - 4.15 Where a Member in Public Practice, in a capacity other than as an Appointee, has a controlling interest in or the ability to influence a business operating in the same, or principally the same, market as the insolvent Entity, the Member shall evaluate the significance of any threats to Independence6 and, when necessary, apply safeguards to eliminate the threats or reduce them to an Acceptable Level.
-Where there are no safeguards that can eliminate the threats or reduce them to an Acceptable Level, the Member shall decline the Appointment.
+- (iii) the negotiation or conclusion of agreements or outcomes in advance of a planned Appointment of the Member in Public Practice.
+ARITA10 - 4.11 Trivial or inconsequential relationships are not a barrier SC18 to acceptance or retention of an Appointment by a Member in Public Practice.
+The Member is not required to list trivial or inconsequential relationships in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) referred to in paragraph 4.245.
+A relationship is trivial or inconsequential if it is remote, coincidental or insignificant. - 4.12 A Member in Public Practice shall not accept an Appointment, where the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises have, or have had, any of the following relationships: - (a) an Immediate or Close Family relationship with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity ARITA11 a director or officer of the insolvent Entity; or - (iii) an employee of, or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity; or- - (iv) an Entity or an Associate or Related Entity of that Entity that has provided finance to the insolvent Entity.
+SC12 - (b) a close personal relationship with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of, or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (c) a material business relationship, including the holding of a material Financial Interest, whether directly or indirectly in or jointly in the previous two years with: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity; or.

+(iv) an Entity that has provided finance to the insolvent Entity.
+SC12

+- (d) a material loan or material guarantee, in the previous two years, to or from: - (i) the insolvent Entity; - (ii) an Associate or Related Entity of the insolvent Entity; or - (iii) an employee of or adviser to the insolvent Entity who is in a position to exert direct and significant influence over the insolvent Entity. - (e) employment with the insolvent Entity in the preceding two years, in a position to exert direct and significant influence over the insolvent Entity. - 4.13 A material business relationship includes the provision of goods or services by the insolvent Entity to the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practices. - 4.14 In respect of prior relationships of the nature referred to in paragraphs 4.12(c), 4.12(d) and 4.12(e), notwithstanding that the relationship occurred more than two years prior to the proposed Appointment, a Member in Public Practice should evaluate any threats a prior relationship is likely to create to the Member's Independence.
+In performing this assessment, the Member should determine whether a reasonable person considering all of the facts and